Roller screw: Principle of operation

 A roller screw is a mechanical actuator similar to a ball screw, but which uses rollers as the load transfer elements between nut and screw instead of balls.
 The rollers are typically threaded but may also be grooved depending on roller screw type.
 Providing more bearing points than ball screws within a given volume, roller screws can be more compact for a given load capacity while providing similar efficiency (75%-90%) at low-to-moderate speeds, and maintain relatively high efficiency at high speeds.
 Roller screws can surpass ball screws in regard to positioning precision, load rating, rigidity, speed, acceleration, and lifetime.
 Standard roller screw actuators can achieve dynamic load ratings above 130 tons of force (exceeded in single-unit actuator capacity only by hydraulic cylinders).

 The three main elements of a typical planetary roller screw are the screw shaft, the nut, and the planetary roller.
 The screw, a shaft with a multi-start V-shaped thread, provides a helical raceway for multiple rollers radially arrayed around the screw and encapsulated by a threaded nut.
 The thread of the screw is typically identical to the internal thread of the nut.
 The rollers spin in contact with, and serve as low-friction transmission elements between, screw and nut.
 The rollers typically have a single-start thread with convex flanks that limit friction at the rollers' contacts with screw and nut.
 The rollers typically orbit the screw as they spin (in the manner of planet gears to sun gear), and are thus known as planetary, or satellite, rollers.
 As with a lead screw or ball screw, rotation of the nut results in screw travel, and rotation of the screw results in nut travel.

-For a given screw diameter and quantity of thread starts, more rollers corresponds to higher static load capacity, but not necessarily to a higher dynamic load capacity.
+For a given screw diameter and quantity of thread starts, more rollers correspond to higher static load capacity, but not necessarily to a higher dynamic load capacity.
 Preloaded split nuts and double nuts are available to eliminate backlash.